privacyidea/privacyidea/doc/policies/admin.rst

 type: bool

-Allow the administrator to read event handlers.
+Allow the administrator to read :ref:`eventhandler`.

 .. note:: Currently the policies do not take into account resolvers, or realms.
 Having the right to read event handlers, will allow the